AndroidPillars/Node.js/README.md

 - In cmd prompt -> node app.js
 - O/P -> Hello World

-# Functions
+## Functions

-- In JavaScript, Functions are first class objects. which means they can be,
+- In JavaScript, Functions are first class objects from which means they can be,
   - Stored in a variable, object, or array.
   - Passed as an argument to a function.
   - Returned from a function.
 - In JavaScript we use var/let/const for creating variables.